-Student Teacher Device Audience Арр Prerequisites Overview Lesson hours Everyone Can Code Everyone Can Code Puzzles Everyone Can Code Everyone Can Code Puzzles Twitten Grade 4 and up Swift Playgrounds None Students learn foundational coding concepts, such as loops, variables, and functions.
-They practice and apply their skills in a variety of ways, from puzzles to open-ended playgrounds.
-45 hours Everyone Can Code Adventures Everyone Can Code Adventures Everyone Can Code Adventures Trate Office Trate Office Grade 4 and up Swift Playgrounds Everyone Can Code Puzzles Students learn more advanced code concepts, such as event handling, advanced arrays, and component-based design as they scope and build their own projects.
-45 hours Develop in Swift : Intro to App Developemnt with Swift Enversion Switt Intro to App Development with Swift Developin Swr: Intro to App Development with Swift Version Druk High school and up Xcode None Students get practical experience with the tools, techniques, and concepts needed to build a basic iOS app from scratch.
-90 hours AP® Computer Science Principles with Swift Eventop in Switt AP® Computer Science Principles with Swift Develop in Swift AP® Computer Science Principles with Swift Texter Guide High school and up Xcode None Students complete app development projects designed to prepare them for the AP exam, while also learning about ethics in computing, user-centered design, hardware, and security.
-180 hours App Development with Swift Constitution in Switt Develop in Swift App Development with Swift With Swift Water Guide High school and up Xcode None Students build a foundation in Swift, UlKit, and networking through hands-on labs and guided projects.
+Student Teacher Device Audience Арр Prerequisites Overview Lesson hours Everyone Can Code Everyone Can Code Puzzles Everyone Can Code Prizzles Everyone Can Code Puzzlos Primary 4 and up Swift Playgrounds None Students learn foundational coding concepts, such as loops, variables and functions.
+They practise and apply their skills in a variety of ways, from puzzles to open-ended playgrounds.
+45 hours Everyone Can Code Adventures Everyone Can Code Adventures Everyone Can Code Advontures Primary 4 and up Swift Playgrounds Everyone Can Code Puzzles Students learn more advanced code concepts, such as event handling, advanced arrays and component-based design as they scope and build their own projects.
+45 hours Develop in Swift : Intro to App Development with Swift Eventpy in Switt Intro to App Development with Swift Develop in Switt Intro to App Development with Swift Passes Secondary school and up Xcode None Students get practical experience with the tools, techniques and concepts needed to build a basic iOS app from scratch.
+90 hours App Development with Swift Conversion Switt App Development with Swift Convertion in Switt App Development with Switt Press P Secondary school and up Xcode None Students build a foundation in Swift, UIKit and networking through hands-on labs and guided projects.
 By the end of the course, students can build an app of their own design.
 180 hours